diagrams-web/diagrams-web/README.md

 Contributions are welcome!

+This project is built on Python (Flask app).

+No more active project:
-This project is built on Python (Flask app), but there is also a Node.js version (Polka and Sapper with Typescript), check it out: [microdiagram](https://github.com/renyuanz/microdiagram)
+- Node.js version (Polka and Sapper with Typescript), check it out: [microdiagram](https://github.com/renyuanz/microdiagram)

 ## Instructions:
 from source root, run `docker-compose up --build`